olegteteriatnik/library.master/README.md

 ## Features

-- Add books.
+### Library Management API
+- Full CRUD operations for books: Create, Read, Update, Delete
+- Pagination, sorting, and searching books by title, author, year, and availability
+- Check availability of a specific book
-- Secure authentication using JWT.
+- Secure JWT-based authentication for protected endpoints
-- Interactive Swagger documentation for API endpoints.
+- Interactive Swagger UI for exploring and testing API endpoints

+### File Reader Utility
-- Reads any text-based file and displays its content in the console.
+- Command-line tool for reading and displaying content of any text-based file
-- Interactive console input for specifying file paths.
+- Interactive console prompt for entering file path

+### Quality and CI/CD
+- Modular architecture with unit-tested services
+- Mocha, Chai, and Sinon for testing
+- Integrated with Jenkins for build, test, and deploy
+- CI pipeline blocks deployment on failed tests

 ---